Less Waste, More Taste: A Master Chef Reimagines Thanksgiving Leftovers

 For Passatelli:

-10 oz dried breadcrumbs
+10 ounces dried breadcrumbs

 ¾ cup plus 2 tablespoons freshly grated Parmigiano-Reggiano cheese